This post may contain affiliate links. Please see my disclosure policy for details.

-Even without the reflection it is a nice place to visit, as you can see a great panoramic view of the palace from here.
+Even without the reflection, it is a nice place to visit, as you can see a great panoramic view of the palace from here.

-There is also lake view restaurant here to enjoy dinner in the evening, but put on your bug spray as the mosquitos were out in full force!
+There is also a lake view restaurant here to enjoy dinner in the evening, but put on your bug spray as the mosquitos were out in full force!

 Fort View Point

 Just beyond the lake, you can get a fantastic viewpoint of the whole city.
 It’s along a dirt road, so you may find it pretty dusty and a bit crazy but the view from here is well worth it.

-Ancient step wells are quite common in India from the times of Indian royalty to collect water for their families.
+Ancient stepwells are quite common in India from the times of Indian royalty to collect water for their families.

-But, there are two main step wells which are quite impressive to explore.
+But, there are two main step-wells that are quite impressive to explore.
 The main step well, Naga Saga Kund, was shut for renovation in the low season when I went to visit which was a shame.